fpatron/jsonc/README.md

 ## Usage

-Here's a basic example of how to use `betterjson`:
+Here's a basic example of how to use `jsonc`:

 ```go
 package main